krux/postscribe/README.md

 # Who is using it
 This project was originally developed at [Krux](http://www.krux.com) as part of its [SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/) product.
 There it was battle tested on high-profile sites like [The New York Times](http://www.nytimes.com), [The Wall Street Journal](http://online.wsj.com), [NBCU](http://www.nbcuni.com), and hundreds of others.
 It is actively maintained by Krux.

-Plug: Using this standalone library is fine, but if you want to go further and have your tags centrally managed instead of having them hard-coded on the page, Check out [Krux's SuperTag](http://www.krux.com/pro/whatwedo/manage/supertag/).

 # Browser Compatibility
 Postscribe was designed to behave as closely to the native `document.write`/`innerHTML` does as possible, and we've taken great care to make sure that it works on every browser we can get our hands on.
 We expect it to work on every browser built after 2005.
 There are over 400 [unit tests](https://github.com/krux/postscribe/tree/master/test) that run on every commit, and we add more all the time.
 Postscribe is thoroughly tested and known to work well in the following browsers: